For assistance or questions about this page, please Ask Us.

 - Complete set of demonstration exercises on the MLH1 gene (colon cancer) from all modules.

 Special thanks to Hannah Tipney, PhD.
-(Center for Computational Pharmacology, UC Denver, Anschutz Medical Campus) for creating the list of questions new researchers might have that forms the basis for this tutorial.
+(Center for Computational Pharmacology, CU Denver, Anschutz Medical Campus) for creating the list of questions new researchers might have that forms the basis for this tutorial.

 - close any special toolbars (such as Google or Yahoo),